LorenzoDeSanctis/V3S-Language-VSC/README.md

 Open any `.v3s` file in Visual Studio Code to see the syntax highlighting automatically applied.

+## Installation

+To install the extension, follow these steps:

+1. Download the `.vsix` file from the repository.
+2. Open Visual Studio Code.
+3. Go to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
+4. Click on the three-dot menu in the top-right corner of the Extensions view and select `Install from VSIX...`.
+5. Choose the downloaded `.vsix` file and click `Open`.

 ## Contribution

 Feel free to open issues or submit pull requests to improve this extension.
 Contributions are welcome!

 ## License

 This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for more details.